Skip to main content

 Types of Resources on Reading A-Z

-All Reading A-Z resources can be printed and distributed to each registered classroom's students or projected by the teacher for whole class instruction.
+All Reading A-Z resources can be printed and distributed to students or projected by the teacher for whole-class instruction.
 Reading A-Z resources include:

-Phonics - Learn to match a unit of sound (a phoneme) to the letter or letters that make the sound (a grapheme) through explicit, systematic instruction and practice.
+Phonics - Teach students to match sounds (phonemes) to letters (graphemes) through explicit, systematic instruction and practice.

-Vocabulary - Fine-tune your students' higher-level thinking skills using vocabulary strategies to discern word meaning, arguably the most important key to reading comprehension.
+Vocabulary - Enhance students' higher-level thinking skills using vocabulary strategies to discern word meanings.

 Fluency - Motivate students and help them build oral fluency, accuracy, and expression with engaging passages and scripts to read aloud.
-Fluent readers read more quickly and smoothly, allowing them to focus on comprehension and gain more meaning from the text they read.
+Fluent readers read more quickly and smoothly, allowing them to focus on comprehension and gain more meaning from the text.

-Assessments - Identifying key foundational skills and complex reading behaviors with assessments helps you focus your instructional time on concepts students struggle to understand.
-Reading A-Z offers a wide collection of easy-to-use assessment tools for key reading behaviors and foundational skills including: alphabet, phonological awareness, phonics, high-frequency words, fluency, and comprehension.
+Assessments - Focus your instructional time on concepts students struggle to understand.
+Reading A-Z offers a wide collection of easy-to-use assessment tools for key reading behaviors and foundational skills including: alphabet knowledge, phonological awareness, phonics, high-frequency words, fluency, and comprehension.

 Did this answer your question?